lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/General-Troubleshooting/AuxTel-Rotator-Out-Of-Range.rst

     az: 90.0
     el: 60.0
+    mag_limit: 8.0

 #.
 Press :guilabel:`PLAY` button in the ATQueue.

+..
+We might delete this point in the future because the OBS-52 is closed.
 #.
 Log in relevant information about this failure in the ticket `OBS-52 <https://rubinobs.atlassian.net/browse/OBS-52>`__.